 The British Council is working with local authorities to determine which test centers will stay open, which will close for the time being, and which will re-open.
 In impacted areas, paper-based and computer-delivered IELTS exam dates may be temporarily postponed, as Covid-19 infection numbers rise and fall in various parts of the world.
 Thus, some IELTS students who are expecting to take their exam may find themselves looking at a later test date.
 Check with your local testing center to determine the status of your IELTS exam date.

 In addition, IELTS Partners announced the release of IELTS Indicator, an online test that students can take from the safety of their homes.
 Similar to the ETS’ response to COVID-19 with the at-home TOEFL, the IELTS Indicator exam is IELTS’ response to cancelled test dates.
 For more information on what it is, how can you sign up, and what is required to take it, read our blog post here.

 In other testing locations, the IELTS exam will continue as expected, although with increased safety precautions.
 As the pandemic continues to unfold, the IELTS continues to revise and refine its safety protocols.
-To check all current Covid-19 safety regulations for the IELTS, go to the British Council IELTS Covid updates web page.
-Safety procedures can vary from region to region, so be sure to also check with your local test center or with the IELTS office or website for your country or region.
+To check all current Covid-19 safety regulations for the IELTS, check with your local test center or with the IELTS office or website for your country or region.

 In addition, to accommodate an increased need for safe homepbased study, the the makers of the exam are offering a greater range of official online IELTS prep.
 You can find a list of online offerings in this post’s section on free/affordable IELTS prep.